So, on my first trip to Penang (after 10 years), I told myself that I must taste some real Penang White Curry Noodles.

 This very humble no sign board stall is run by two elderly sisters.
 (So, this stall is also known as the "Air Itam sisters curry mee".)

-No one is certain who invented Penang White Curry Noodles but sisters Heang 香 and Lai 来 who have been selling this dish in Air Hitam in Penang for over 60 years, are definitely among the pioneers 😄
+No one is certain who invented Penang White Curry Noodles but sisters Heang 香 and Lye 来 who have been selling this dish in Air Hitam in Penang for over 60 years, are definitely among the pioneers 😄

-This is the large pot of broth with tau pok (fried tofu), kept simmering over a charcoal stove.
+This is the large pot of spicy broth with tau pok (fried tofu), kept simmering over a charcoal stove.

-The large pot of fiery pulpy sambal chili.
+The large pot of fiery pulpy sambal (chili).

 Here is the not instant Penang White Curry Noodles.